ritesh-ojha/ritesh-ojha/README.md

 ### <div align="center">Hi 👋, I'm Ritesh Ojha</div>

+- 🔭 I’m currently working as a **Data Analytics Engineer at Air Arabia**
+- 🔭 I’m also a Freelancer
+- 📗 I love to learn more and I am open to exploring new technologies
+- 👨‍💻 All of my projects are available at [My Portfolio](https://ritesh-ojha.github.io)
+- 📫 Reach me at **riteshojha2002@gmail.com**
 - 🔭 I’m currently working as Freelancer

-- 🌱 I’m currently learning Cloud, Data Engineering

-- 📗 I love to learn more and I am open to new technology.

-- 👨‍💻 All of my projects are available at https://ritesh-ojha.github.io

-- 📫 How to reach me riteshojha2002@gmail.com

 <br/>